-A list of Panel-recommended components for initial therapy in treatment-naïve patients can be found in Table 6a.
+The most extensively studied combination antiretroviral regimens for treatment-naïve patients generally consist of one NNRTI with two NRTIs, or a PI (with or without ritonavir-boosting) with two NRTIs.
+A list of Panel-recommended components for initial therapy in treatment-naïve patients can be found in Table 6.
 Column A lists the preferred and alternative NNRTI and PI components, and Column B lists the preferred and alterative dual-NRTI components.
-To construct a complete three- or four-drug antiretroviral regimen, one component should be selected from Column A and one from Column B. Table 6b lists other antiretroviral components that are inferior to preferred or alternative components but may be used as initial therapy under special circumstances.
-A list of agents or components not recommended for initial treatment can be found in Table 7.
+To construct a complete three- or fourdrug antiretroviral regimen, the clinician should select one component from Column A and one from Column B. A list of agents or components not recommended for initial treatment can be found in Table 7.
 Some agents or components not generally recommended for use because of lack of potency or potential serious safety concerns are listed in Table 8.

-Potential advantages and disadvantages for the components recommended as initial therapy for treatment-naïve patients are listed in Table 9 to guide prescribers in choosing the regimen best suited for an individual patient.
+Potential advantages and disadvantages of the components recommended as initial therapy for treatment-naïve patients are listed in Table 9 to guide prescribers in choosing the regimen best suited for an individual patient.